epfl-ada/ada-2023-project-lasempanadas/datastory.md

 <span style="color: red;">fame score/genre div from genre_analysis.ipynb.
 Rajouter titre, peut-etre ajouter des confidence intervals comme simon?</span>

 Somewhat surprisingly, our data seems to indicate that being a "genreventurer" correlates positively with fame!
 The median fame score seems to peak at a genre diversity of around 30.
 This suggests that actors benefit from branching out into various genres, seemingly challenging the notion of sticking to a single type of role.
-There is even an actor, <span style="color: red;">get actor name who played 60 genres</span>, the most adventurous of us all, who has played in movies with over 60 different genres!
+There is even an actor, the most adventurous of us all, who has played in movies with over 60 different genres!
 That means that he has played in over 1/6th of all recorded genres in our dataset (which as a reminder spans over 100 years and includes several tens of thousands of movies!).

 ### Movie Diversity: Quality Over Quantity?